Can Dogs Eat Pineapple? The Fruity Truth About Fido and This Tropical Treat

 Signs of Pineapple Allergy in Dogs

-While pineapple can be a healthy, low-calorie treat for dogs, some dogs may be allergic.
+While pineapple can be a healthy, low-calorie treat for dogs, some dogs may be allergic to it.
 Signs of an allergic reaction can include:

 – Diarrhea: Pineapple contains a lot of fiber as well as bromelain enzymes, both of which can cause loose stools or diarrhea in some dogs.
 If diarrhea occurs after feeding pineapple, stop giving it and see if the diarrhea resolves.